cjudkins/cjudkins.github.io/resume.md

----
-layout: page
-title: Résumé
-permalink: /resume/
----
+# Chris Judkins

-Experienced Visual Effects Artist and mentor, specialized in:
+*Experienced Visual Effects Artist and mentor, specialized in:*

 - **Realtime VFX authoring**
 	- I'm well versed in the entire asset pipeline from initial setup to final optimization.